History of Beedles Lake

 The sight was transformed into the beautifully landscaped course you see today, hundreds of trees were planted and some innovative construction ideas were used.
 Ash was used as the root-zone for the greens.
 This was against all advice on green construction at the time, but Jelsons organised experiments and showed it to be good growing matter with excellent drainage.The use of this material is the reason Beedles Lake never has to use temporary greens not even in the depths of winter.

 The course opened on the 1st July 1993 and now hosts around 35,000 rounds per year with a membership of around 500.
 The course is constantly improving, now offering a stiff challenge for the most accomplished golfer.
-New bunkers, hazards, trees and shrubbery have been added over the years, and we are currently re-designing 3 holes to add even more challenging and exciting features.
+New bunkers, hazards, trees and shrubbery have been added over the years, and three holes were re-designed to add even more challenging and exciting features.

 In addition to the 18 hole course, and to further the “Golf for Everyone” ethos of the club, we opened the “Little Owl” par 3 course in May 2014.
 Creating a challenging but fun course, suitable for golfers of all abilities was the aim, and the course has certainly gained a fantastic reputation from members and visitors.
 Ideal for time constrained golfers, and an excellent introduction for beginners and families, we offer superb golf at value for money green fees.
 The course has a very established feel despite only being opened recently, with natural features such as the stream, mature woodland and challenging green design all adding to the experience.We believe the “Little Owl” is a unique challenge, and not to be missed.